abdullashadhan/abdullashadhan/README.md

 > `Python` · `SQL` · `Power BI` · `Data Visualization` · `Reporting Automation`

 - Automated reporting workflows using SQL and Python, cutting manual processing time by **40%**
-- Designed data visualizations that made complex datasets simple to navigate and easy to understand
+- Designed data visualizations that made complex datasets simple to navigate and understand
 - Supported data driven reporting focused on actionable insights and measurable impact
 - Applied analytical thinking, communication, and teamwork in a professional data environment